calendar March 2022 | updated icon October 2024 | read time 5 minute read | Topic Product Information Management

 As you know, customers today have high expectations, and you have to meet them to get a slice of the pie.
 Investing in a product information management (PIM) system can get you closer to that goal.
 A PIM doesn’t just organize and store product data in a centralized location but it helps you to effectively manage the quality of your product data.
 More than that, it helps you ensure effective product listing optimization so that your products can rank and be visible to customers.

 For instance, if you sell via Amazon Germany, you can optimize your product content to ensure that you rank higher on the platform.
 If your products are only available for purchase from your web store, you're limiting your sales potential.
-Use a PIM for small businesses to ensure product diversity and help you land your products on popular marketplaces.
+Use a PIM to ensure product diversity and help you land your products on popular marketplaces.
 Whether it is Amazon or any other site.

 We care deeply about brand diversity, which means we’ll do our best to help you diversify your online presence and win at multichannel commerce.
-Read our free whitepaper to get a better understanding of how PIM transforms ecommerce.

-You can also book a demo to learn more about PIM capabilities.
+Feel free to book a demo to learn more about PIM capabilities.

 Frequently Asked Questions